Risk Bounds for Learning Multiple Components with Permutation-Invariant Losses: SUBSPACE CLUSTERING

 \end{theorem} \begin{proof} First, note that the subspace clustering loss~\eqref{eq:subspaceclusteringloss} is permutation-invariant according to Def.~\ref{def:permutationinvariant}.
 Thus, Lemmas~\ref{lem:general} and~\ref{lem:embedding} apply and it remains only to bound $\hat{\mathcal{R}}_n(\L_{\Pi_p})$ with

 Here, the proof of Theorem~\ref{thm:subspace} provides us with

 and plugging $\sum_{k=1}^C k^{-\frac{1}{p}}\leq \alpha(C,p)$ (see Appendix~\ref{app:boundsalpha}) completes the proof. \end{proof}

 Thus, we recover bounds for subspace clustering with similar dependencies on the main parameters ($C$ and $n$) as those obtained for switching regression and center-based clustering.
-Again, we emphasize that once a bound was found for products of independent component classes with a linear dependency on $C$ (Theorem~\ref{thm:subspace}), our approach easily yielded mild dependencies for classes with dependent components.
+Again, we emphasize that once a bound was found for products of independent component classes with a linear dependence on $C$ (Theorem~\ref{thm:subspace}), our approach easily yielded mild dependencies for classes with dependent components.

-\section{Conclusions}
+\section{CONCLUSIONS}

-The paper presented a simple approach to derive risk bounds with mild dependency on the number $C$ of components for classes with interdependent components.
-Only two ingredients are needed to obtain such results in an almost straightforward manner: a permutation-invariant loss and a bound holding for products of independent component classes and providing a decomposition of their Rademacher complexity into a sum of the component complexities.
+The paper presented a simple approach to derive risk bounds with mild dependence on the number $C$ of components for classes with interdependent components.
+Only two ingredients are needed to obtain such results with the proposed approached: a permutation-invariant loss and a bound holding for products of independent component classes and providing a decomposition of their Rademacher complexity into a sum of the component complexities.

-For losses that are not invariant to permutations (such as in multi-category classification), the approach could be combined with a union argument over all permutations of the components to easily yield bounds in $O(\sqrt{C\log C})$ \cite{Lauer18c}.

 Future work will consider the application of the proposed approach to other settings and permutation-invariant losses.
 The new bounds for subspace clustering could also lead to novel model selection strategies in order to tune the number of subspaces and their dimensions from the data.